The Vegan Lunchbox

 If you are adding a drizzle of cinnamon icing, you will need extra cinnamon and icing sugar (confectioners' sugar).

 The ceramic dish I use is 13 ½ cm x 18 cm (5 ½ inches x 7 ¼ inches) approximately (see above).
+Try to find a similarly sized ovenproof dish, but if your dish is a little bigger or smaller, you will be fine.

 Often, microwave baking can be disappointing; it can be dry or not the texture you were expecting.